nurture-tech/unity-mcp-server/CONTRIBUTING.md

 We use [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) style to keep the commit history clean and readable.

-For example: `feat(tools): Add support for custom camera in screenshot tool`
+For example: `feat(tools): add support for custom camera in screenshot tool`

 ## Submitting Your Changes